youngcet/task_scheduler/README.md

-  String? firstDayOfWeek, // first day of the week (CalendarView.monday or CalendarView.sunday) bool? upperCaseWeekDayName, // upper case the week day name, bool? showOnlyWeekDay,  // shows only the week day name without the date })
+  String? firstDayOfWeek, // first day of the week (CalendarView.monday or CalendarView.sunday) bool? upperCaseWeekDayName, // upper case the week day name, bool? showOnlyWeekDay,  // shows only the week day name without the date bool? showFullMonth, // shows the full month instead of a week })
 ```